Sourabhpro/Sales-Insights/SQL queries.md

     `SELECT count(*) FROM customers;`

-1. Show transactions for Chennai market (market code for chennai is Mark001
+1. Show transactions for Hyderabad market (market code for Hyderabad is Mark014)

-    `SELECT * FROM transactions where market_code='Mark001';`
+    `SELECT * FROM transactions where market_code='Mark014';`

-1. Show distrinct product codes that were sold in chennai
+1. Show distinct product codes that were sold in Hyderabad

-    `SELECT distinct product_code FROM transactions where market_code='Mark001';`
+    `SELECT distinct product_code FROM transactions where market_code='Mark014';`

 1. Show transactions where currency is US dollars